TrebledJ/trebledj.github.io/content/posts/programming/2023-06-dynamic-memory-embedded-bad/2023-06-24-dynamic-memory-embedded-bad.md

 {% image "assets/dynamic-memory-1.jpg", "'Memory management is not my concern.' - Clueless Embedded Engineers.", "post1 w-80" %}

 <sup>Getting better hardware is not always the solution.
-Sometimes; but not always.</sup>
+Sometimes; but not always.
+Don't be clueless.</sup>
 {.caption}